SquintPhoenix86/SharpLogger/README.md

 ## Author's Note

 I maintain no project, but for one that is more frequently updated (and more stable), I recommend you use WireTap's implementation of this keylogger which can be found here: https://github.com/djhohnstein/WireTap
+Also, this is just a fork/variation from the original SharpLogger.

 ## Description